utor2021/future-health-tech-blog/README.md

 ## Usage
 1. Visit the site at https://deep-thoughts1284.herokuapp.com
 2. Sign up for an account
-3. Once logged in, you can create a new thought and submit it hitting the "submit" button
+3. Once logged in, you can create a new discussion and submit it hitting the "submit" button
 4. You can click to see or start a discussion on other users posts
 5. To logout, hit the "logout" button on the top right corner